 Visit homes of the greats

-Some of the most famous musicians in history evolved on the streets of San Francisco, and some of their homes still stand around the city today.
-Take a trip out to the Haight district to find many of these landmarks, like a Victorian house that was once home to the members of The Grateful Dead.
-The house is now a residence closed off to the public, but if you take a peek around you can find a small portrait of Jerry Garcia on the sidewalk outside!
-Nearby you can find a pink Victorian house that was once home to Janis Joplin, as well as an apartment building where Jimi Hendrix once lived where the walls are adorned with a mural him.
-Not far from there, you can also find the once-home of Jefferson Airplane, and if you pop over to Polk Street you can find the Phoenix Hotel, a hot spot for rock and roll icons in the 60s.
+Some of the most famous musicians in history evolved on the streets of San Francisco and some of their homes still stand around the city today.
+Take a trip out to the Haight district to discover many of these landmarks, like the Victorian house that was once home to the members of The Grateful Dead.
+The house is now a residence that is closed off to the public, but if you take a peek around you can find a small portrait of Jerry Garcia on the sidewalk outside.
+Nearby you may see a pink Victorian house that was once home to Janis Joplin, as well as an apartment building where Jimi Hendrix once lived where the walls are adorned with a mural of him.
+Not far from there, you can also find the once-home of Jefferson Airplane and if you pop over to Polk Street you can see the Phoenix Hotel, a hot spot for rock and roll icons from the ‘60s.

 Get to know the venues

-Other great venues to visit include the bigger ones, hosting some of the most popular acts of today, like the Independent and the Bill Graham Civic Auditorium.
-If you’re looking for a more intimate experience, check out some of the city’s smaller venues, like Slim’s, Rickshaw Stop, and Bottom of the Hill.
-You can even have a more spontaneous night out at one of the city’s best bars with live music, like PianoFight, The Saloon, Amnesia, and Sheba’s Piano Lounge.
+Other great venues to visit include the bigger ones that host some of the most popular acts of today such as the Independent and the Bill Graham Civic Auditorium.
+If you’re looking for a more intimate experience, check out some of the city’s smaller venues, like Slim’s, Rickshaw Stop and Bottom of the Hill.
+You can even have a more spontaneous night out at one of the city’s best bars with live music, like PianoFight, The Saloon, Amnesia and Sheba’s Piano Lounge.

 Frequent the festivals